leomil72/LM80C/readme.md

 ## Files
 The files in this repo are organized in folders:
+- "12-Home Computer": this folder contains the main ASM file to compile the current firmware of the LM80C Color Computer.
+- "BASIC examples": this folder contains BASIC programs that can be loaded and executed with the integrated LM80C BASIC interpreter.
+If the name contains a release version (i.e. R20), it means it's the minimum firmware release required to run such program, because it makes use of some statements not present in previous releases.
-- Folders whose names start with "01-" through "09-": they contain the first tests I made and the computer without the video section, that you can replicate to work solely through the serial line.
-- Folders whose names start with "10-" and "11-" contain the releases that had preliminary support for video output.
-- Folder named "12-Home computer" contains the actual schematic of the LM80C computer and the main file of the firmware.
-Every release adds some functionality to the original Nascom BASIC.
-The greater the release number is the newer the firmware is.
+-  "Legacy": old firmware are stored into this folder.
+Folders whose names start with "01-" through "09-" contain the first tests I made with the computer without the video section, that you can replicate to work solely through the serial line.
+Folders whose names start with "10-" and "11-" contain the releases that had preliminary support for video output.
+"Legacy cores" contains the old firmwares of the latest hardware version of the computer.
+Every release adds some functionality to the original BASIC.
+The greater the release number is, the newer the firmware is.
+- "Rom": this folder contains pre-compiled binary files, ready to be burned into the EEPROM chip.
+- "Schematics": this folder contains the KiCad files of the current hardware revision of the computer, plus some PDF files including the complete schematics of the computer.
-- Folder named "include" contains the sub-folders with the files needed to compile the firmware.
+- "include": this folder contains the sub-folders with the files needed to compile the firmware.
 They are: "basic", "bootloader","psg", and "vdp".
-Each sub-folder contains the releases of the corresponding module of the firmware.
+Each sub-folder contains the file of the corresponding module.
-- Folder named "Roms" contains pre-compiled binary files ready to be burned into the EEPROM chip.
-- Folder named "Manuals" contains useful manuals for the CPU, the peripheral chips, the video and audio chips, and a couple of  files that illustrate the main features of the LM80C and the reference manual of its BASIC language.
+- "manuals": this folder contains useful manuals for the CPU, the peripheral chips, the video and audio chips, and a couple of  files that illustrate the main features of the LM80C and the reference manual of the LM80C BASIC language.

 ---